Give your listeners a voice

 Ok, that said; how does one put a caller to air?
 Here are a few budget options…

 - Google Voice.
-Get a dedicated phone number for use on a smartphone or desktop computer.
+Get a dedicated phone number for use on a smartphone or desktop.

 - You can use a standard phone line, but typically the audio quality won’t match the digital options above.
-You’ll need a gadget to sit between the phone and the line to connect to your mixer.
+You’ll need a gadget to connect the phone to your mixer.
+One of the better solutions is AudioTX which converts a standard landline into a higher quality ISDN line, or search for a JK Audio Inline Patch on eBay.

 OK – a bundle of deas to help you put callers to air.
-Any other ideas are welcome, so do let us know.
+Any other ideas are welcome, so do let me know.